bryanapperson/blog/content/blog/from-wordpress-to-hugo.md

     convert_wp_xml(sys.argv[1])
 ```

-I still need to manually sift through and fix images and curate the older posts.
+I ~~still need to manually sift through and fix images and curate the older posts~~ have now updated all of the older posts.

 ## Github Pages

 I chose github pages because I already have a github account and the workflow seemed good.
-Plus there is an easy way I plan to automate publishing master using travis-ci in the near future.
+Plus there is an easy way I ~~plan to automate publishing master using travis-ci in the near future~~ have automated publishing.
 I followed the [Hugo docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/#deployment-of-project-pages-from-your-gh-pages-branch), using the gh-pages branch based workflow.
 The repo for this blog now lives [here](https://github.com/bryanapperson/blog).

+## Travis CI

+I adapted this [guide on Travis CI and Hugo](https://axdlog.com/2018/using-hugo-and-travis-ci-to-deploy-blog-to-github-pages-automatically/) to automate the build and publish of my blog to github pages.
+It is pretty straightforward and I highly recommend it.

 ## Conclusion